MykolaPinchuk/xgb_fe_codex/plan.md

 - For k=5–6 features (Tier 4), keep `N=15` default.
 If training looks noisy, consider `σ=0.4` or narrower `β` ranges (config-gated) to stabilize.
 - We want toietratie rapidly. use all threads for model training.
 Makse sure that no training run (including hpo and evth else) exceeds 5 minutes. use timeouts if needed to enfornce it.
 - do not overnegineer.
+- do not read files referred to in .codexignore unless you are sure you really need them and know exactly what for.

 ### After Meta-Iteration 1 (preview)